laurindor/Skater-girl-takes-Japan/README.md

-SKATE GIRL TAKES JAPAN
+SKATE GIRL TAKES JAPAN <br>

-Description
-This is a version of the jumpng Dinosaur game using HTML, CSS, JS & JS Canvas.
+This is a version of Steve the jumping Dinosaur game using HTML, CSS, JS & JS Canvas.
 The main objective is the game is easy: avoid the obstacles by jumping.
 Use the space bar to jump and avoid the random obstacles that appear.